FreecraftCore/FreecraftCore.Serializer/README.md

 ## Creating a Payload/WireMessage/Packet

 ```
-[WireMessage] //mark wire messages with this attribute
+[WireDataContract] //mark wire messages with this attribute
 public class MyMessagePayload
 {
   [WireMember(1)] //Mark members you want sent over the network with [WireMember] attributes.
 A unique per class int key is required.